 Before I started to track my happiness, I wanted – among others – to become financially free.
 Why?
 Because I was working a job that I did not like (this is an understatement).

 During the last 10 years, my happiness has moved quite a bit (this is an understatement too).
 Throughout this time, I constantly forced myself to think about these questions:

 - What makes me happy?

-I’ve learned that it’s not so much that I wanted to be rich.
+I’ve learned that it’s not so much that I wanted to be financially independent.
 I just wanted to not have to work a job that I didn’t like.
-Instead of focusing on a vague pipedream (quitting my horrible job with enough money in the bank), I focused on actively steering my life in the best direction right away.
+Instead of focusing on a vague pipedream (being able to quit my job), I focused on actively steering my life in the best direction right away.

 What did I do?

 - I steered my career in a different direction.

 - I focused on being happy now, instead of only planning for my future happiness.